So you’ve heard about search engine optimization (SEO).

 Once upon a time, in the late 1990s, keyword stuffing worked.
 As you can imagine, it gave rise to spammy websites created for search engines, not people.

-As Google became more sophisticated, keyword stuffing became obsolete.
-However, it’s left behind mistaken notions about just how often keywords should be included.
+As Google became more sophisticated, keyword stuffing became obsolete and is now considered a form of black hat SEO.
+Unfortunately, it’s left behind mistaken notions about just how often keywords should be included.

 Among them is the idea of keyword density, the percentage of times a keyword phrase appears on a web page out of the total number of words on it.
 Some marketing experts claim there’s an ideal range for keyword density—2-3%—that will make a web page rank well.